 If you’re going to wear jeans, the darker the better.
+Black jeans are even good for this.

 A gentleman always wears a button-down shirt.